-Environment textures mimic the light in a specific real world environment.
-Use environment textures in Spark AR Studio to add realistic lighting to your effects.
+In Spark AR Studio, you can use environment textures to mimic the light in a specific real world environment, in your effects.
 This is also known as using image-based lighting.

 You can either:

 Environment textures are made from images that capture a scene - like an office or the beach on a sunny day - from all directions.
 For example, using the Office environment texture included in Spark AR Studio would provide an object with similar lighting to an office.

 Below, we've added an environment texture to the material applied to the object on the right:

 There are several environment textures built into Spark AR Studio - you can also add your own.
 Environment textures should be HDR images, and we recommend maximum 4K images.

 You can apply environment textures to single materials, even there's an environment light in the scene.
 Environment textures applied to individual objects will override the environment light.